-Effective Estate Planning By the Use of Title and Beneficiary Designation
+Effective Estate Planning Through Title Ownership and Beneficiary Designation

 I love the use of title and beneficiary designations as part of my estate planning practice.

-- The way in which the property is titled can determine the amount of property that is subject to probate administration.
+- The way in which the property is titled can determine the amount of property subject to probate administration.

 - The way in which the property is titled can determine the amount of administrative expenses and attorney’s fee that the estate pays.

-- The way in which property is titled can determine the how much income tax and gift tax is due.
+- The way in which property is titled can determine if my income tax and gift tax is due.

 The Importance of Legal Title to Your Assets and Property in Estate Planning